LeeMorinUCF/QMB3311S22/demo_02_PP_Ch_03_Functions_Memory/README.md

 Once these programs are written, one can create a program to emulate a pocket calculator by including a register with a value to indicate the desired operation.
 For example, zero for ```ADD```, one for ```SUBTRACT```, two for ```MULTIPLY``` and three for ```DIVIDE```.

-The extension to more advanced computers is described in this note: [Secrets to Computer Power Revealed](http://sites.tufts.edu/rodrego/files/2011/03/Secrets-of-Computer-Power-Revealed-2008.pdf) and an updated version is available in [this note from a Royal Institution Masterclass](http://brainmindforum.com/docs/convergence-booklet-reprint.pdf) called *CONERGENCE of Biogenetics, Cognitive Neuroscience and Computing*.
+The extension to more advanced computers is described in this note: [Secrets to Computer Power Revealed](http://sites.tufts.edu/rodrego/files/2011/03/Secrets-of-Computer-Power-Revealed-2008.pdf) and an updated version is available in [this note from a Royal Institution Masterclass](http://brainmindforum.com/docs/convergence-booklet-reprint.pdf) called *CONVERGENCE of Biogenetics, Cognitive Neuroscience and Computing*.